 Over the last few years wireless charging has gone from novelty concept to a conventional function of any modern iPhone.
 We won’t pretend that wireless charging is always an ideal substitute for plugging in, but it’s a very hassle-free way to keep your phone topped off throughout the day.
-Freed from the bother of plugging and unplugging, a wireless charger on your desk is as good a place as any to set your phone, knowing the battery is being steadily replenished, and ready for your next outing.
-A wireless charger by your bed makes it easy to grab and go in the morning, or just to “check one thing” without fussing with the lightning cable.
+Freed from the bother of plugging and unplugging, a wireless charger on your desk is as good a place as any to set your phone, knowing the battery is being steadily replenished, ready for your next outing.
+A wireless charger by your bed makes it easy to grab and go in the morning or to “just check one thing” without fussing with the lightning cable.

 We’ve tested a big heap of wireless chargers, and these are some of our favorites.

 Update 05/16/22: We’ve cleaned up our guide by removing some old produces and double-checking our recommendations.

 Apple officially gave up on its ambition to bring the AirPower wireless charger to market back in 2019.
 Instead, the company has moved ahead with a far more useful and intriguing idea: MagSafe.
 It debuted on the iPhone 12 (every model) but we expect it to continue to be available on future iPhones.

 MagSafe combines a ring of magnets for secure attachment, an single-coil NFC to identify accessories, and a magnetometer to know when an item is attached, all around a more powerful Qi-based wireless charging coil (up to 15 watts, up from 7.5 watts in other iPhones).
 Note that a lot of devices are being billed as “MagSafe compatible,” but that doesn’t mean they support the faster charging or NFC—they merely have a ring of magnets in them.
 MagSafe compatible is not necessarily real MagSafe.